karlinamaya/connect-four/README.md

 This project was completed as part of the Web-Based Information Technology (CIS 4004) course at the University of Central Florida.
 The goal of this project was to create an interactive Connect Four game using JavaScript.
-The associated html and css files were provided by the course instructor, Karin Markle.
+The initial html and css files were provided by the course instructor, Karin Markle.